Early Years Initial Teacher Training (EYITT) Early Years Teacher Status

 Who will be teaching me?

-You will be taught by a team of Early Years specialists who have all worked in the sector.
-Some members of the programme team are Early Years Professionals themselves and engage in research activity relevant to the programme.
+You will be taught by a team of Early Years specialists who have all worked in the Early Years sector.
+Some members of the programme team are Early Years Professionals themselves and engage in relevant research activity.

 How will I be assessed?